junxit/us-congress-bills-111/metadata.md

 - 2009-07-07 — Ms. Bordallo moved to suspend the rules and pass the bill.
 - 2009-07-07 — On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 329 - 75 (Roll no. 479). (text: CR H7712)
 - 2009-07-07 — Passed/agreed to in House: On motion to suspend the rules and pass the bill Agreed to by recorded vote (2/3 required): 329 - 75 (Roll no. 479).(text: CR H7712)
+- 2009-07-08 — Received in the Senate and Read twice and referred to the Committee on Indian Affairs.